 In Texas, the acronyms DUI (driving under the influence) and DWI (driving while intoxicated) refer to an individual operating a vehicle in public while under the influence of a mind-altering substance.
 Statistically, about 14% of Texans admit to driving under the influence of alcohol, oblivious of the fatal car accident injuries and damages they might inflict on others.

-If you have experienced any injuries after a drunk driver caused an accident in Texas, Thompson Law is here to help.
+If you have experienced any injuries after a drunk driver caused an accident in Texas, Thompson Law’s drunk driving accident lawyers are here to help.
 We’re a family-run law firm that works to get you fairly compensated after being hit by a driver charged with DUI or DWI.

 DUI vs. DWI in Texas